dwu185/teaching/generator.md

 note:
 Before calling `return()`, execution is pausing at the yield statement.
-When `return()` is called, the generator function get terminated.
+When `return()` is called, the generator function terminates.
 You can imagine the yield statement getting replaced by the return statement.

 ---